eilbecklab/phenotipsbot/README.md

 This repository also includes several sample programs that use the PhenoTipsBot framework to perform common import and export operations.
 Use these as examples to create scripts that meet more complex needs.
+There is also a [gui.py](gui.py) program that provides a graphical frontend to the import/export scripts.

 PhenoTipsBot uses a combination of the
 [PhenoTips REST API](https://phenotips.org/DevGuide/RESTfulAPI), the